manzt/ipyfoo/README.md

 # ipyfoo

-A bare bones implementation of a Jupyter widget.
+A bare bones implementation of a Jupyter widget for **Jupyter notebooks**.

 There is a **lot** of complexity hidden with how cookiecutter templates for Jupyter widgets generate the final code that